gdimitriu/chappy/README.md

 - to run the suite all modules should be added into the classpath.
 - the chappy.tests.manual.rest.transformers.test contains the manual tests

+NOTE:
+- Only runs in dev environment is working in this moment (eclipse).
+- because I do have some problems with classloaders for datanucleus enhancement the system works (with persistence and transaction) only in eclipse environment and at second start of server (first run the datanucleus will enhance the classes which could be loaded at second run by the system class-loader).
+- Standalone distribution is not yet created.